-When I think of St. John’s, the words quaint, enchanting, colourful, hilly and historic all immediately come to mind.
+When I think of experiencing Irish-Newfoundland in St. John’s, the words quaint, enchanting, colourful, hilly and historic all immediately come to mind.

-Elizabeth I laid claim to St. John’s in 1583, making it the oldest English-founded city in North America.
-But it is the arrival of the Irish 200 years later that has most prominently shaped this city’s cultural identity.
+Elizabeth I lay claim to St. John’s in 1583, making it the oldest English-founded city in North America.
+But it is the arrival of the Irish 200 years later that would most prominently shape this city’s cultural identity.
 I think most ‘townies’ would agree.

 196,966 residents call St. John’s home, a true port city that also boasts the most pubs and bars per capita of any street (23 on George Street alone) in North America.

 Anyone who has visited Dublin’s temple bar district will immediately see similarities with George Street.
-The same can also be said about our jellybean rows, making St. John’s one of the world’s most colorful cities.
+The same is true about our jellybean rows, making St. John’s one of the world’s most colorful cities.
 Irish flair is all about you.

-St. John’s historic downtown core is idyllically nestled in a valley alongside its beautiful bottle-nosed harbour.
+St. John’s historic downtown core sits in a valley alongside its beautiful bottle-nosed harbour.
 With many steep streets reminiscent of San Francisco, it’s a great city for healthy jaunts too.

-Here are some wonderful irish experiences to partake in while visiting the capital city:
+Here are some wonderful ‘Experiencing Irish-Newfoundland In St. John’s’ events to partake in while visiting the capital city: